gammu/gammu/docs/develop/source/directories.rst

 This directory contains sources of Gammu library.
 You can find all phone communication and data encoding functionality here.

+There are following subdirectories:

+device
+  drivers for devices such serial ports or irda device/serial drivers for serial ports device/irda drivers for infrared over sockets protocol protocol drivers protocol/nokia
+  Nokia specific protocols
+phone
+  phone modules
+phone/nokia
+  modules for different Nokia phones misc different services.
+They can be used for any project service different gsm services for logos, ringtones, etc.

 gammu directory
 ---------------